rokde/laravel-subscription-manager/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/workflow/status/rokde/laravel-subscription-manager/Check%20&%20fix%20styling?label=code%20style)](https://github.com/rokde/laravel-subscription-manager/actions?query=workflow%3A"Check+%26+fix+styling"+branch%3Amaster)
 [![Total Downloads](https://img.shields.io/packagist/dt/rokde/laravel-subscription-manager.svg?style=flat-square)](https://packagist.org/packages/rokde/laravel-subscription-manager)

+**NOT READY TO USE IN PRODUCTION ENVIRONMENTS**

+# OPEN TODOS

+[ ] Throwing subscription events: create, cancel, ended, update, cycle, ...
+[ ] Metered features: limit numeric usages of a feature: just 10 customers can be managed
+    - with limiting on checking subscribed
+    - with upgrading possibility
+    - with events: quota-reached, quota-exceeded
+[ ] Insights:
+    - partition plans
+    - partition features
+    - ratio subscribed vs unsubscribed
+    - histogram subscriptions
+    - average length of subscriptions

 The Subscription Manager for Laravel should handle all subscription based stuff without handling any payment.
 In contrary to the well known payment handling packages like cashier or similar we do not support any payment handling.
 Just the plans with features, subscribing, starting with a trial and pro-rating or going on an grace period and so on.

 For communicating the changes we threw a lot of events and have a toolkit on board including middlewares, blade conditions and other ask-for-feature acceptance services.